AlirezaAliakbari/CMake-for-cpp-Cross-platform-app-development/Getting Start/Readme.md

-# 1.CMake Definition and Instalation
+# 1. CMake Definition and Installation

 ## 1.1. what  CMake is?
 * CMake is built system **generator**